There’s nothing worse than finally getting yourself to yoga class and then your yoga instructor calls out certain yoga poses that you just.can’t.do.

 These are just two options for this pose that can make it easier on your muscles and joints, depending on where you need support.

-High lunge is something you’ll see me doing in all my classes, but high lunges can always be modified by taking the back knee to the ground.
+High lunge is something you’ll see me doing in all my classes, but high lunges can always be modified by taking the back knee to the ground and drop into low lunge.
 You can also opt to have the hands on the hips instead of the hands up high for more stability and support.

 Say we’re in a high lunge, coming into a twist in prayer.
 You can modify this as well just by coming down onto the back knee and working your twist right from here.